Steve Torpey (footballer, born 1981)

-A forward, he played one game in the English Football League for Port Vale in 2001, and also played in the Conference National for Halifax Town between 2006 and 2008.
-He also played once for Scarborough, and also turned out for lower non-league sides Prescot Cables, Altrincham, Atherton Laburnum Rovers, FC United of Manchester, Stalybridge Celtic, AFC Telford United, and Fleetwood Town.
-He then went into coaching with Liverpool and Manchester City.
+A forward, he played one game in the English Football League for Port Vale in 2001.
+Also, he played in the Conference National for Halifax Town between 2006 and 2008.
+He also played once for Scarborough.
+Also, he turned out for lower non-League sides Prescot Cables, Altrincham, Atherton Laburnum Rovers, FC United of Manchester, Stalybridge Celtic, AFC Telford United, and Fleetwood Town.
+He then went into coaching with Liverpool, Manchester City, Brentford and Manchester United.